Free Speech Union

-The Free Speech Union (FSU) is a UK-based membership organisation, founded in 2020 by journalist Toby Young, which campaigns for freedom of speech and defends the speech rights of its members.
+The Free Speech Union (FSU) is a British membership organisation, founded in 2020 by Toby Young, which campaigns for freedom of speech and defends the speech rights of its members.

-Campaigns
+Background

+The Free Speech Union was founded in 2020 by social commentator Toby Young to campaign for freedom of speech and to counter cancel culture.
+The FSU describes itself as non-partisan, although some outlets have said it is conservative, libertarian-right, or alt-right aligned.